panva/jose/docs/jws/general/sign/interfaces/Signature.md

 ▸ **setProtectedHeader**(`protectedHeader`): `Signature`

-Sets the JWS Protected Header on the Signature object.
+Sets the JWS Protected Header.
+May only be called once.

 #### Parameters